Help with ACCA

 Find out more on the ACCA course page.

 How can I check if I can claim exemptions from ACCA exams?

 The ACCA will determine if you are eligible to claim exemptions from any exams, however you can check yourself if you think you may be eligible by using the ACCA’s online tool.

 What modes of study are available at BPP for ACCA?

-You can study in centre face to face in one of our conveniently located classroom across the UK, learn online through BPP’s award winning Online Classroom Live or our Online Classroom, or through a distance learning ‘Basics’ package.
+You can study In Centre Classroom in one of our conveniently located study centres across the UK, or learn online through BPP’s award winning Online Classroom Live or our Online Classroom.
 You can use a combination of all three study modes if it suits you.
 The choice is yours.

 How much does the ACCA qualification cost at BPP?

 You will find dates and prices published under the 'Dates and prices' tab of the ACCA course page here.
 International students can find out more about deposits in our international students section here.